ciaranodonnell/ciaranodonnell.github.io/_posts/2019-12-07-occasionally-connected-servers.markdown

 They sometimes don't even interoperate between the POS terminals, e.g. Orders entered on one might not be visible on others because they each keep their own local cache.
 This is commonly seen with marking items as Out of Stock or unavailable.
 It doesn't synchronize this between registers when offline.

-## So what's new&quest;

-I think one of the changes that's happening across these indusctries is the type of experiences that are being created now, combined with the raised expectations of consumers.
+So the geo-distributed client/server pattern is not suitable for these experiences.

+#### Seperate Local Systems

+Another less common pattern people use to solve these problems is to have a seperate installations of complete systems that live at the distributed locations.
+These systems operate independently from each other, and then periodically synchronize their data back to a central database system.

+This pattern often provides local employees and customers with low latency access to local data, however some of the use cases, like operating on non-local data, such as searching for inventory in other locations, arent possible.

+It can also be challenging to manage the batch uploads and downloads, manage software versions, and check the health fo the overall system.

+## What defines a good solution&quest;

 While the POS of sale screens may be able to keep running while the internet is offline, lots of other systems are beginning to have the same requirements.

 Some of these experiences now potentially required a lot more information or intelligences to be able to work offline.
 In the Employment Agency - it might not be OK to only cache that offices jobs, you might need them for the whole city, or the whole state.
 Much more data than was synchronized before.

 One other thing thats different is that different systems in the same location are now expected to continue to integrate and interact while offline: